 Today’s best programs take a long-term approach to recovery.
 It’s best to should start in an inpatient, residential facility, if at all possible.

 Most experts agree 30 days is the minimum length of stay in an inpatient program.
 If someone has tried and failed before, then even longer is recommended.
 Once the inpatient phase is completed, “stepping down” into a sober living environment is the ideal scenario.
-This should include enrolling in an Intensive Outpatient Program (IOP) as well as a support group such as Alcoholics Anonymous (AA) or Narcotics Anonymous (NA).

 Levels of Care